-(1) The shares of our Class B common stock outstanding after this offering will represent approximately 85.0% of the total number of shares of our Class A and Class B common stock outstanding after this offering and 98.3% of the combined voting power of our Class A and Class B common stock outstanding after this offering.
+(1) The shares of our Class B common stock outstanding after this offering will represent approximately 84.3% of the total number of shares of our Class A and Class B common stock outstanding after this offering and 98.2% of the combined voting power of our Class A and Class B common stock outstanding after this offering.

-The number of shares of our Class A and Class B common stock to be outstanding after this offering represents the shares outstanding as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock to Walmart in May 2010 and 347,640 shares of Class B common stock to be acquired by certain selling stockholders through option exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering, and excludes:
+The number of shares of our Class A and Class B common stock to be outstanding after this offering represents the shares outstanding as of March 31, 2010, after giving effect to the issuance of 2,208,552 shares of our Class A common stock to Walmart in May 2010 and 631,426 shares of Class B common stock to be acquired by certain selling stockholders through option or warrant exercises at the closing of this offering in order to sell the underlying shares of Class A common stock in this offering, and excludes:

-- 5,336,439 shares of our Class B common stock issuable upon the exercise of stock options outstanding as of March 31, 2010 with a weighted average exercise price of \$8.84 per share (other than 347,640 shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested stock options and the conversion of the shares received into shares of our Class A common stock); - 4,567,242 shares of our Class B common stock issuable upon the exercise of warrants outstanding as of March 31, 2010 with a weighted average exercise price of \$22.32 per share, including a warrant to purchase up to 4,283,456 shares that is exercisable only upon the achievement of performance goals specified in our arrangement with PayPal, Inc.; - 89,000 shares of our Class B common stock issuable upon the exercise of stock options granted after March 31, 2010 with an exercise price of \$32.23 per share; and - 2,200,000 shares of our Class A common stock reserved for issuance under our 2010 Equity Incentive Plan and our 2010 Employee Stock Purchase Plan, each of which will become effective on the first day that our Class A common stock is publicly traded and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation Employee Benefit Plans."
+- 5,336,439 shares of our Class B common stock issuable upon the exercise of stock options outstanding as of March 31, 2010 with a weighted average exercise price of \$8.84 per share (other than 347,640 shares that we expect to be sold in this offering by certain selling stockholders upon the exercise of vested stock options and the conversion of the shares received into shares of our Class A common stock): - 4,283,456 shares of our Class B common stock issuable upon the exercise of a warrant outstanding as of March 31, 2010, with an exercise price of \$23.70 per share, that is exercisable only upon the achievement of performance goals specified in our arrangement with PayPal, Inc. (but does not exclude 283,786 shares that we expect to be sold in this offering by a selling stockholder upon the full exercise of a warrant and the conversion of the shares received into shares of our Class A common stock); - 89,000 shares of our Class B common stock issuable upon the exercise of stock options granted after March 31, 2010 with an exercise price of \$32.23 per share; and - 2,200,000 shares of our Class A common stock reserved for issuance under our 2010 Equity Incentive Plan and our 2010 Employee Stock Purchase Plan, each of which will become effective on the first day that our Class A common stock is publicly traded and contains provisions that will automatically increase its share reserve each year, as more fully described in "Executive Compensation Employee Benefit Plans."